agama-project/agama/doc/locale_api.md

 # Legacy-free Locale Service

+Problem statement: (2023-03)

-> D-Installer currently have a separate Language service, although it's rather
+> Agama currently has a separate Language service, although it's rather
 > simplistic.
 It just allows to set the language of the installed system using
 > Yast::Language.Set.
 And it's quite memory demanding for such an unimpressive
 > task.